sudohorus/sudohorus/README.md

 </h1>

 <p align="center">
-  <strong>"the quieter you become, the more you can hear" - Ram Dass</strong>
+  <strong>"the quieter you become, the more you can hear." - Ram Dass</strong>
 </p>
 <br>